An improved analysis of the M\"omke-Svensson algorithm for graph-TSP on subquartic graphs: Subquartic graphs: General case

 \begin{lemma} For an LP-unsatisfied vertex $v \in T_{int}$, if we increase by the amount $\eps(v)$ the $f'$-value of an edge that covers its unsatisfied tree cut, then vertex $v$ will be satisfied by $f'$. \end{lemma}

-\begin{proof} We will argue, as we did in Section \ref{sec:x-circ}, that each LP-unsatisfied vertex $j \in T_{int}\setminus{T_{exp}}$ can be satisfied by increasing the $f'$-value of a single back edge that covers the unsatisfied tree cut corresponding to one of its outgoing tree edges.
+\begin{proof} We will argue, as we did in Section \ref{sec:x-circ}, that each LP-unsatisfied vertex $v \in T_{int}\setminus{T_{exp}}$ can be satisfied by increasing the $f'$-value of a single back edge that covers the unsatisfied tree cut corresponding to one of its outgoing tree edges, $(v,t)$.

-Let $S \subseteq B(T)$ be the set of back edges that cover the tree cut corresponding to edge $(j,t_2)$.
-Suppose $(t_1,j)$ is the incoming tree edge, and $(i,j)$ and $(j,k)$ are the incoming and outgoing back edges, respectively.
-Then we have:
+Let $B' \subseteq B(T)$ be the set of back edges that cover the tree cut corresponding to edge $(v,t)$.
+Partition the edges in $\delta(v)$ into the following two sets: the first set $E_1$ consists of edge $(v,t)$ and the incoming back edges from the subtree rooted at $t$.
+Let $E_2$ denote the remaining edges in $\delta(v)$.
+Then we have

-Since $j$ is LP-unsatisfied, $x(S) = 1-\gamma < 1$.
-Thus:
+Since $v$ is LP-unsatisfied, $x(B') = 1-\gamma < 1$.
+Thus,

-So $\eps(j) = 2\gamma$.
-Therefore, since the $f$-value of the edges in $S$ is at least $1-2\gamma$, the amount $2\gamma$ is sufficient to ``correct'' the $f$-values so that $j$ is satisfied by $f'$.\end{proof}
+So $\eps(v) \geq 2\gamma$.
+Therefore, since the $f$-value of the edges in $B'$ is at least $1-2\gamma$, the amount $2\gamma$ is sufficient to ``correct'' the $f$-values so that $v$ is satisfied by $f'$. \end{proof}